kharelk/Python-Disk-Cleaner/README.md

 Python script that clean a certain folder given from a config file that located at the same directory after 85% usage of Disk.

+The user need to specify the scheduler time to run (in hours)

+Work only on Windows os.

 The script needs to run from cmd as administrator.

-Work on Windows os.

 Config file needs to contain:
-Section name in my case it: [Paths] and Key name in my case: "TempPath".
+Section name in my case: [Paths]. and Key name in my case: "TempPath".

+example for config file:
+[Paths]
+TempPath = C:\Windows\TempTest